uxcam/cordova-uxcam/README.md

 ## Release Notes ##

-v2.2.0 - Updating to iOS SDK 2.1.0 - adds occludeSensitiveScreen and startWithKeyAndAppVariant methods
+v2.2.1 - Moving to the new 'npm' plugin publishing system v2.2.0 - Updating to iOS SDK 2.1.0 - adds occludeSensitiveScreen and startWithKeyAndAppVariant methods

 v2.1.6 - Updating to Android SDK 2.0.4 fixing an issue on Android OS 5.0+